 1. Permit issuance.
 The LRD shall issue a permit to the applicant after verifying that all applicable conditions of this ordinance and any other related permits have been met, including the submittal of contact information for all responsible parties and the submittal of the financial assurance under sub. (c) below.
 The LRD may delay issuance of a stormwater permit if the LRD determines that the proposed construction timelines and best management practices will not comply with the erosion control plan requirements under sec.
 14-340 or the purposes of the ordinance under sec.
-14-328, including proposed late season new road construction site stabilization requirements, the LRD may issue multiple or phased Stormwater Permits, such as one for land disturbing activities in accordance with an approved Erosion Control Plan under Sec.14-340 of this ordinance, followed by one for land development activities in accordance with an approved Stormwater Management Plan under Section 14-341 of this ordinance.
+14-328, including proposed late season new road construction with grass swales.
+Where needed to ensure timely compliance with construction site stabilization requirements, the LRD may issue multiple or phased Stormwater Permits, such as one for land disturbing activities in accordance with an approved Erosion Control Plan under Sec.14-340 of this ordinance, followed by one for land development activities in accordance with an approved Stormwater Management Plan under Section 14-341 of this ordinance.